History of Albania

 In the Middle Ages, the Principality of Arbër and a Sicilian union known as the medieval Kingdom of Albania were established.
 Some areas became part of the Venetian and later Serbian Empire.
 Between the mid-14th and the late 15th centuries, most of modern-day Albania was dominated by Albanian principalities, when the Albanian principalities fell to the rapid invasion of the Ottoman Empire.
-Albania remained under Ottoman control as part of the province of Rumelia until 1912; with some interruptions during the 18th and 19th century with the establishment of autonomy minded Albanian lords.
+Albania remained under Ottoman control as part of the province of Rumelia until 1912, with some interruptions during the 18th and 19th century with the establishment of autonomy-minded Albanian lords.
 The first independent Albanian state was founded by the Albanian Declaration of Independence following a short occupation by the Kingdom of Serbia.
 The formation of an Albanian national consciousness dates to the later 19th century and is part of the larger phenomenon of the rise of nationalism under the Ottoman Empire.

 A short-lived monarchical state known as the Principality of Albania (1914–1925) was succeeded by an even shorter-lived first Albanian Republic (1925–1928).
 Another monarchy, the Kingdom of Albania (1928–1939), replaced the republic.
-The country endured occupation by Italy just prior to World War II.
-After the collapse of the Axis powers, Albania became a communist state, the Socialist People's Republic of Albania, which for most of its duration was dominated by Enver Hoxha (died 1985).
+The country endured occupation by Italy just prior to World War II (1939–1945).
+After the Armistice of Cassibile between Italy and the Allies, Albania was occupied by Nazi Germany.
+Following the collapse of the Axis powers, Albania became a one-party communist state, the People's Socialist Republic of Albania, which for most of its duration was dominated by dictator Enver Hoxha (died 1985).
 Hoxha's political heir Ramiz Alia oversaw the disintegration of the "Hoxhaist" state during the wider collapse of the Eastern Bloc in the later 1980s.

 The communist regime collapsed in 1990, and the former communist Party of Labour of Albania was routed in elections in March 1992, amid economic collapse and social unrest.
 The unstable economic situation led to an Albanian diaspora, mostly to Italy, Greece, Switzerland, Germany and North America during the 1990s.
 The crisis peaked in the Albanian Turmoil of 1997.
 An amelioration of the economic and political conditions in the early years of the 21st century enabled Albania to become a full member of NATO in 2009.
 The country is applying to join the European Union.